Unique Wedding Venues: Don't Limit Yourself to the Ordinary

-If you've already read my article on How to Choose the Perfect Wedding Venue, then you'll see that I highly recommend siting down with your fiance' first and working out all of the details before jumping in to find one.
+Before starting your search, I highly recommend siting down with your fiance' first and working out all of the details before jumping in to find one.
 Have you chosen a state you agree on?
 What about a city?
 Maybe you or your significant other already has the perfect place in mind and just needs to talk it over with you.

 Also consider formality, chosen wedding month, time of day, day of the week, and even the wedding theme.
 Did you want to get married indoors or outdoors?
 Do you have a large guest list or a small one?
-Do you even want to have your ceremony and reception at the same place.
+Do you even want to have your ceremony and reception at the same place?
 By discussing these topics together before the research begins, you'll save yourself a great deal of time and grief.

 Many brides (and oftentimes grooms as well) have a spot in their minds they always dreamed of getting married.
 This is possibly at the church all of their family members have been married in, or at the football/baseball stadium they enjoyed as a child.
 It's important to sit down and talk about these things ahead of time o make sure you are both on the same page.
 You might be surprised at what they are thinking, but hopefully delighted.
 This is definitely going to be a journey for the two of you.
 You'll want to do it together!

 Your wedding venue truly says a lot about you as a couple.
 Are you a high-class couple that would be perfect at a Country Club or the Hilton?
 What about your mutual love for camping?
 The national forest, a campfire and S’mores might be perfect for your nuptials.